syncfusion-content/windowsforms-docs/WindowsForms/Installation/install-nuget-packages.md

 The **Package Manager Console** saves NuGet packages installation time since you don't have to search for the Syncfusion WinForms NuGet package which you want to install, and you can just type the installation command to install the appropriate Syncfusion WinForms NuGet package.
 Follow the instructions below to use the Package Manager Console to reference the Syncfusion WinForms component as NuGet packages in your WinForms application.

-1. To show the Package Manager Console, open your Winforms web application in Visual Studio and navigate to **Tools -> NuGet Package Manager -> Package Manager Console**.
+1. To show the Package Manager Console, open your WinForms web application in Visual Studio and navigate to **Tools -> NuGet Package Manager -> Package Manager Console**.

     ![Package Manager Console ](Platform_images/console.png)

 2. The **Package Manager Console** will be shown at the bottom of the screen.
 You can install the Syncfusion WinForms NuGet packages by enter the following NuGet installation commands.

-    ***Install specified Syncfusion Winforms NuGet package.***
+    ***Install specified Syncfusion WinForms NuGet package.***

     The below command will install the Syncfusion WinForms NuGet package in the default WinForms application.